Wok: Carbon steel

-Currently, carbon steel is the most widely used material, being relatively inexpensive compared with other materials, relatively light in weight, providing quick heat conduction as it has a low heat capacity, and having reasonable durability.
+Currently, carbon steel is the most widely used material, being relatively inexpensive compared with other materials, relatively light in weight, providing quick heat conduction as it has a low specific heat capacity, and having reasonable durability.
 Their light weight makes them easier to lift and quicker to heat.
 Carbon steel woks, however, tend to be more difficult to season than those made of cast-iron ('seasoning', or carbonizing the cooking surface of a wok, is required to prevent foods from sticking and to remove metallic tastes and odors).
 Carbon steel woks vary widely in price, style, and quality, which is based on ply and forming technique.
 The lowest quality steel woks tend to be stamped by machine from a single 'ply' or piece of stamped steel.
 Less expensive woks have a higher tendency to deform and misshape.
 Cooking with lower quality woks is also more difficult and precarious since they often have a "hot spot".
 Higher quality, mass-produced woks are made of heavy gauge (14-gauge or thicker) steel, and are either machine-hammered or made of spun steel.
 The best quality woks are almost always hand-made, being pounded into shape by hand ("hand hammered") from two or more sheets of carbon steel which are shaped into final form by a ring-forming or hand-forging process.

 Cast iron

 Two types of cast iron woks can be found in the market.
 Chinese-made cast iron woks are very thin (3 mm), weighing only a little more than a carbon steel wok of similar size, while cast iron woks typically produced in the West tend to be much thicker (9 mm), and very heavy.
 Because of the thickness of the cast iron, Western-style cast iron woks take much longer to bring up to cooking temperature, and their weight also makes stir-frying and bao techniques difficult.

 Cast iron woks form a more stable carbonized layer of seasoning which makes it less prone to food sticking on the pan.
 While cast iron woks are superior to carbon steel woks in heat retention and uniform heat distribution, they respond slowly to heat adjustments and are slow to cool once taken off the fire.
-Because of this, food cooked in a cast iron wok must be promptly removed from the wok as soon as it is done to prevent overcooking.
+Because of this, food cooked in a cast-iron wok must be promptly removed from the wok as soon as it is done to prevent overcooking.
 Chinese-style cast iron woks, although relatively light, are fragile and are prone to shattering if dropped or mishandled.